HistoricEngland/arches-containers/readme.md

 ## Usage

 ### 1. Create the container project
 Use the create_arches_container_project script to generate all the docker files for an arches project.
-Call the script and provide the name of the project arches version (major.minor format).
+Call the script and provide the name of the project and the target arches version (major.minor format). v7.0+ supported.

 ```sh
 /path/to/workspace/arches_containers $ python3 create_arches_container_project.py -p myproject -v 7.4
 ```
 > WARNING: Known issues with separators in names so use continuous name for now e.g. mygreatproject.

-This will create a set of files in a directory with a slug of the prject name given under `arche s_continers/projects`.
+This will create a directory of files under the "projects" directory with a slug of the project name given under `workspace/arches-continers/projects/mygreatproject`.

 ### 2. Starting up an arches environment